TSION2121/drone-panorama-stitching-cv/README.md

 # Drone Panorama Stitching (CV Final Project)

+**Author:** Tsion Bizuayehu
+**Course:** MSc AI — Computer Vision Final Project
+**Date:** September 2025

+## 📘 Abstract

+This project implements a modular pipeline for stitching overlapping drone images into seamless panoramas using computer vision techniques.
+The system detects and matches keypoints using ORB, estimates homography with RANSAC, and blends aligned images to produce a final panorama.
+The pipeline is designed for reproducibility, scalability, and clarity, with visual outputs at each phase and CLI support for flexible execution.

+## 🎯 Objectives
+- Detect and match features between drone images
+- Estimate geometric transformation for alignment
+- Blend images into a seamless panorama

 This project stitches overlapping drone images into a seamless panorama using feature matching, RANSAC, and warping techniques.
 ## Project Pipelines